tomtom94/react-easy-ssr/README.md

 But you can add more Webpack `loader` to your project

 Please note we don't use classical CSS style.
 We use [JSS](https://cssinjs.org/react-jss) (it means js in css).
-There also is fontawesome which is installed.

 ### Disadvantages of redux-saga and react-jss